Waddamana Power Stations: Waddamana A

-However, the Tasmanian Hydro-Electric Power and Metallurgical Co. ran out of money before the scheme could be completed, and they sold the incomplete works to the newly formed Hydro-Electric Department in 1914.
-The works were completed under Hydro-Electric Department ownership in 1915, and the plant was officially opened in 1916.
-It was the first plant ever operated by them.
+After HEPMCo. ran out of money they sold the incomplete works to the newly formed Hydro-Electric Department in 1914.
+The works were completed under the Department's ownership in 1915, and the plant was officially opened by the Governor-General on 6 May 1916, who turned on power to the city of Hobart the next day.
+It was the first plant ever operated by the Department.

-The plant operated at its original capacity of 7 MW from 1916 via 2 x 4,900HP(3.65MW) turbines; a 3rd turbine was added in 1919.
-After 1922, 6 x 8,000HP (5.96MW) turbines were installed to meet increased demand.
+The plant operated at its original capacity of 7 MW from 1916 via two 4900 HP turbines; a third 8000 HP turbine was added in 1919.
+After 1922, six 8000 HP turbines were installed to meet increased demand.
+Power was carried approximately 65 mi to Hobart, via an 88kV transmission line, supported by steel towers.

+In February 1995, the Waddamana 'A' Power Station was listed as a National Engineering Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program, and, in 2014, the original 1920s infrastructure is listed on the Tasmanian Heritage Register.

 Waddamana B

-In 1931, the Hydro-Electric Commission decided to construct a completely new plant to replace the original Waddamana power station (to be known as (Waddamana A).
-However, a lack of funds forced them to build it alongside the existing plant instead.
-Between 1939 and 1949, construction took place for Waddamana B, and until 1965, two power plants were in operation at Waddamana.
-The new plant was referred to as Waddamana B, and it generated 48 MW of electricity from four turbines.
+In 1931, the Hydro-Electric Commission decided to construct a completely new plant to replace the original Waddamana Power Station, renamed as Waddamana A. However, war-time pressures meant that there was limited funding and, between 1939 and 1949, the HEC built the new power station adjacent to the existing plant.
+The two power plants operated side-by-side until 1965.
+The new plant was referred to as Waddamana B, and it generated 48 MW from four turbines.

 Operation and shutdown

-Both Waddamana plants operated through the 1940s and 1950s, but, in the early 1960s, construction of a new, larger power plant at Poatina began.
-Designed to replace the two Waddamana plants, with the small Shannon plant nearby, the Poatina power plant was opened in 1964 with a capacity of 325 MW, over three times the combined capacity of the plants it replaced.
+Both of the Waddamana plants operated through the 1940s and 1950s and, in the early 1960s, construction commenced of a new, larger power plant, the Poatina Power Station.
+Designed to replace the two Waddamana plants and the small Shannon plant nearby, the Poatina Power Station was opened in 1964 with a capacity of 325 MW, over three times the combined capacity of the plants it replaced.

-In order for the Poatina plant to be successful, it was necessary to stop the flow of water through Waddamana A and Shannon, both of which were decommissioned (Shannon in 1964, Waddamana A in 1965).
+In order for the Poatina plant to be successful, it was necessary to stop the flow of water through Waddamana A and Shannon, both of which were decommissionedShannon in 1964, Waddamana A in 1965.
 The Shannon plant was demolished, but the two Waddamana plants remained standing.
 Waddamana B remained in active service until 1995 when it too was closed.

-Waddamana A now has a new life as a museum filled with original equipment and other displays, including the Control room switchboard from the Shannon Power Station.
+Waddamana A was repurposed as a technology museum in 1988 and it contains some of the plant's original equipment and other displays, including the control room switchboard from the Shannon Power Station.